Clever-ISA/Clever-ISA/specs/Main.md

 [^1]: Written by `call`, `ret`, `reti`, `scall`, `scret`, `int`, and `b`*`cc`*.
 [^2]: Except to the pop, reti, and scret instructions. flprotect masks writes from the pop instruction, other than bits 0-3, in Program Execution Mode
-[^3]: Machine Specific Control Registers may be unavailable and reserved in Supervisor mode, and their behaviour is not specified.
+[^3]: Machine Specific Control Registers may be unavailable and reserved in Supervisor mode, and their behavior is not specified.
 Refer to documentation for the particular Processor ID.
 The author of this documentation does not endorse the content of such documentation.
 An implementation shall not make the registers available to program execution mode, unless permitted by the supervisor.
 [^4]: Tools that produce machine code for this architecture may rely on register 63 being reserved.

 ## Operands

-Operands are encoded in clever as 2 bytes, in big endian (Most-significant Byte at the lowest address), using the 2 most significant bits as a control indiciator.
+Operands are encoded in clever as 2 bytes, in big endian (Most-significant Byte at the lowest address), using the 2 most significant bits as a control indicator.
 Not all bits of encoded operands are used.
 Any unused/reserved bits must be set to 0 or an undefined instruction exception is raised.
 These bits may be given meaning in future versions

 ### Register Operand